Moonstone Jewellery Guide: Discover Meaning, Styles, and How to Choose the Perfect Piece

 Is moonstone a natural mineral?

-What colors are commonly found in moonstone jewellery?
+What colors are found in moonstone jewellery?

-Why is moonstone often cut as a cabochon?
+Why is moonstone cut as a cabochon?

-Is moonstone used in modern jewelry design?
+Is moonstone used in modern jewellery design?

 Conclusion